What Is Bulimia Nervosa?

 In the United States, there has been a culturally driven obsession with weight loss and body image.

-Fortunately, the impact of the media studies has made most of us aware of the ill effects on women in particular, and television has done an excellent job over the last decade in exposing us to a wide range of stars with different body sizes and shapes.
+Fortunately, the impact of media studies has made most of us aware of the ill effects on women in particular, and television has done an excellent job over the last decade of exposing us to a wider range of stars with different body sizes and shapes.

-In this blog I focus on Bulimia Nervosa.
+In this blog post, I'll focus on Bulimia Nervosa.
 It had been called “the secretive syndrome” because most of the folks who suffer from this disorder are normal or slightly above weight and hide their behavior.
 Their shame, often personal torture, makes it very different from women with Anorexia Nervosa.

 Those with anorexia nervosa, though compulsively driven to thinness, are usually extremely gratified by refraining from eating and losing weight.
 Their eating disorder is not viewed as foreign from their personal experience.
 It is not an intrusion.

-This is quite the opposite for bulimia nervosa.
+This is quite the opposite in the case of bulimia nervosa.
 It feels like something foreign has taken over and is in the driver’s seat.

 Let’s begin with a vignette, drawn from a number of young women I have seen over the years: